-WHAT IS FLUENCY AND LITERACY IN THE LANGUAGE OF MUSIC?
+WHAT ARE FLUENCY AND LITERACY IN THE LANGUAGE OF MUSIC?

 Music is the language of feeling.
 Using PlayPianoFluently‘s simple working model of rhythmic and tonal vocabulary and syntax, you can tell so many stories about your inner experience.
-Feelings must be the driving force of fluent musical expression.
-Some people will find that frightening.
-But as long as you’re up for a deep dive, you will find it extremely liberating and exciting.
+The desire to express inner feelings must be the driving force of fluent musicianship practice.
+Some people may find that difficult.
+But if you’re up for a deep dive, you will find it extremely liberating and exciting.

-The language of music itself is simple at its core: a few basic nuts and bolts that you can learn simply by practising “saying” them with clear moment-by-moment awareness, until they become deeply familiar.
+The language of music itself is simple at its core; a few basic nuts and bolts that you can learn simply by practising “saying” them authentically with clear moment-by-moment awareness, for many hours, until they become deeply familiar.
 Once fully internalised or embodied after lots of relaxed, playful, expressive practice, you will be able to “say” these components effortlessly.
 That’s because, unlike conventional music theory, the data is not too dense or inscrutable to be processed in real-time, and so it requires no thinking or working out.

 So here’s an outline of the model: